aerospike/aerospike-client-python/README.rst

 The following are dependencies for:

 - Debian 6 or newer
 - Ubuntu 12.04 or newer
--  and related distributions using ``apt-get`` package manager.
+- Related distributions which use the ``apt`` package manager.

 ::